 The 960L's analog audio output card has eight male XLR connectors, all electronically balanced.
-For impedances and signal levels, see the Specifications Section near the end of this manual.
+For impedances and signal levels, see the Product Specifications located in the Appendix Section of this manual.

-AES I/O Card
+AES I/O CARD

-The 960L's digital audio inputs and outputs are combined on one card holding four XLR two-channel female connectors for AES input and four XLR two-channel male connectors for AES output.
+The 960L's digital audio inputs and outputs are combined on one card holding four XLR two-channel female connectors for AES input and four XLR twochannel male connectors for AES output.